jedahu/evil-scout/README.md

-evil-scout
+Evil Scout
 ==========

-Implementation of &lt;Leader> and &lt;LocalLeader> keys for evil.
+Implementation of &lt;Leader&gt; and &lt;LocalLeader&gt; keys for evil.